 His rich resume included (but was not limited to) him being the Country Manager at eBay India, Marketing Manager at Britannia Industries, Brand Leader at Levis Strauss, and VP of Marketing and Customer Service at ICICI bank.

 In 2012, Murthy got together with a colleague of his from eBay – Ashish Shah and together they initiated Pepperfry.
-In its early days, Pepperfry was not a one-stop shop for
+In its early days, Pepperfry was not a one-stop shop for only furniture.
+It was a website which included fashion, jewelry, and lifestyle products too.

-However, on April 1st, 2013, they moved out of these departments, which accounted for about 30% of their business revenue and started fully
+However, on April 1st, 2013, they moved out of these departments, which accounted for about 30% of their business revenue and started fully focusing on furniture, which was their main revenue generator.

 “I am a homebody and my best memories are of time spent with a book on the couch at home.
 I, therefore, decided to be in a business that I intrinsically love and Pepperfry happened,” says the founder Ambareesh Murthy.